Sharlottes/judgekit/README.md

 the CLI node module for JS code judge quick testing.

-Judge Toolkit is made for easy code generation and quick code testing.
+Judgekit is made for easy code generation and quick code testing.
 With this module, every time you test code a new node process is created for running the given script file.
 You don't need to change any configuration after editing the script file while testing - just press the enter key in the termial!

 > **notice**
 > this modules is based on [my tester.js gist](https://gist.github.com/Sharlottes/b2332b88695d11686dab5b9248c433da).